 “Once Again” b/w “How Many Tears”

 With Friedman as their producer, the band cut their first single called “Once Again,” released on the small label, Loma Records, a subsidiary of Warner Brothers.
-The song was written by Michael Clough and Michael Crowley of the folk group, Back Porch Majority.
-The single was heavily promoted on Denver’s KIMN, even becoming a “Five Star Pick Of The Week.”
+Sung by Allen Kemp, the song was written by Michael Clough and Michael Crowley of the folk group, Back Porch Majority, who had been instrumental in urging The Soul Survivors to move to Los Angeles (John Day was married to Back Porch Majority member Karen Carvalho).
+The single “Once Again” was heavily promoted on Denver’s KIMN, even becoming a “Five Star Pick Of The Week.”
 It was also mentioned in Billboard and Cash Box.

 “She’s Got the Time” b/w “Love Is Real”